Editor's Note: This article has been updated at 10 a.m. Thursday with a clarification about the potential contract prices with Voorhees.

 "That is the cap, not necessarily the amount that will be agreed upon," she said via an email to Patch.
 "As I stated last night, until the council authorizes the hiring and there are discussions with Voorhees, the amount of the contract will not be known."

 The city administrator position has been filled on an interim basis by Community Development Director Steve Crandell.
-The city administrator selection committee had offered the position to Shawn Gillen, who cited family and contract obligations as he declined the job offer.
+The city administrator selection committee had offered the position to Shawn Gillen,

 The committee had previously discussed options about what it would do if Gillen turned down the offer.
 Baenziger gave the committee several options, with the firm's preferred option being to opt out from the contract and to allow the committee to contract with a different firm.